pslaski/play-scaffold-generator/README.md

-scaffold-generator
+play-scaffold-generator
 =================

-SBT plugin used to generate CRUD for Play Framework 2.2.x
+SBT plugin which generate CRUD for Play Framework 2.2.x